Indigenous Student Services (ISS) strives to be a home away from home for Indigenous students.

 - The Elders and Knowledge Keepers in Residence program, which increases awareness and understanding of history, traditions and culture for all students by providing them access to Elders who are actively engaged in their communities and culture.

-- The Indigenous Mentorship Program, which is a tool used to help dismantle barriers to postsecondary education for First Nations, Inuit and Métis students coming into, or already within, the Faculty of Health Sciences.
-Each year, Indigenous students are recruited from all areas of the Faculty of Health Sciences and related health programs to be mentors.
+- The Indigenous Mentorship Program, which is a program that is accessible to current and future students used to help dismantle barriers to postsecondary education for First Nations, Inuit and Métis learners within, the Faculty of Health Sciences.
+Currently enrolled Indigenous health science students are recruited to become mentors.

-ISHS also engages with broader Indigenous communities and knowledge shares with non-Indigenous students, staff, faculty, and departments interested in Indigenous health.
+IHLL engages with Indigenous communities and knowledge shares with non-Indigenous students, staff, faculty and departments interested in Indigenous health.

-ISHS offers a culturally safe space for First Nations, Inuit and Métis students on campus.
-Our corner of the McMaster University Medical Centre provides students with space to write or host a study group, access the ISHS library, have a nutrition/health break, spend time with our Elders, check in with members of the ISHS team or just visit and share a few laughs.
+IHLL offers a culturally safe space for First Nations, Inuit and Métis students on campus.
+Our office is in the Michael DeGroote Centre for Learning.
+The IHLL office provides a student lounge to write or host a study group, access the IHLL library, have a nutrition/health break, spend time with our Elders, check in with members of the IHLL team or just visit and share a few laughs.

-ISHS offers career and academic advising by assisting with admission requirements, meeting and maintaining those requirements and the application process.
+IHLL offers career and academic advising by assisting with admission requirements and maintaining those requirements and the application process.